scala-steward-org/scala-steward/docs/scalafix-migrations.md

 ## Adding migration rules to Scala Steward

 After you have written a new migration rule for a new version of your project, Scala Steward needs to be made aware of it.
-Creating a pull request that adds the new rule to the list of [migrations][migrations] is enough for that.
-Once that pull request is merged, Scala Steward will start using this migration.
+To do so, your project needs to provide a file `".scalafix-migrations.conf"` in the project's root, and it should contain a list of json objects representing a migration like in [here][migrations-conf].
+Providing an empty list or no file will result in no fixes applied to that specific Repo.

 Pull requests that added migration rules can be found [here][scalafix-prs].